tlakomy/full-stack-typescript-with-cdk/course_plan.md

 In the previous lesson we've managed to successfully create and deploy an AWS Lambda function.

 Before we progress further, in this lesson we're going to quickly take a look at AWS Console in order to understand where exactly can we find the stack that we've deployed and also execute the Lambda function using a test event to make sure that it's working fine.

+- go to console and create a Test event
+- execute the function

 ## Lesson 07